Thank you!

 4. Grinding speed

-5. Ball to powder ratio
+5. Ball-to-powder ratio

 1.5L (1,500 ml) Stainless Steel Planetary Milling Jars - 304 Grade, MSE Supplies 1L (1,000 ml) Y-Stabilized Zirconia Milling Jars for Planetary Mills, MSE Supplies